jeremysmai/JDsMacBundle/README.md

 #### To Do
 - [ ] Continue to build list
-- [ ] Eventually build a list that automatically supplies links for the newest downloads / a bundle.zip or better compression for easy storage long term USB style
+- [ ] Eventually build a list that automatically supplies links for the newest downloads / a bundle.zip or better compression for easy storage long term flash-drive style
+- [ ] add more linux entries

 Phantom Inc. |'' |
-Version .02
+Version .03